-FINISHED WALLS May 12, before waterproofing, left.
+FINISHED WALLS (below) May 12, before waterproofing, left.
 WATERPROOFING by Waterproofing Inc, right.
 They finished on May 15, just minutes before the rain started.
 Once the rain stops and the drain tile and other rough-ins are done, Miller will return to do the back filling.

 Halverson Concrete in Hudson, Wisconsin did an amazing and precise job with the footings and foundation work.
 What a great crew.
 Cemstone Concrete trucks brought the concrete for the foundation and are giving a generous charitable consideration for their materials.
 Thank you!